 “Cooking with the Harrison oven is something of a physical experience.
-If that is inevitably the case with being solid-fuel, it is especially so with a Harrison.”
+If that is inevitably the case with cooking on solid-fuel, it is especially so with a Harrison.”

 Co-chair, Guild of Food Writers and food historian